ik80/YATinyWinFTP/README.md

 with one core fully busy.
 Looking inside it was thread per connection and 4kb blocking network calls.
 Of course I had to roll my own FTP server after that!

-Uses IOCP via asio, io_service per core, uses async (with some ugly hacks in uploads).
-Also uses TransmitFile for downloads which is virtually free.
+Uses IOCP via asio, io_service per core, all operations are async, preallocates ~1Mb per session.
+Uses TransmitFile for downloads which is virtually free.
 Borrows a bit of source from ftpdmin.

 HAS BUGS (one thing I`m sure of)